 Steps to Extract English Ivy Seeds

-- Firstly, you can pick English Ivy berries when they are ripe and ready to drop naturally from the plant.
+- Firstly, pick English Ivy berries when they are ripe and ready to drop naturally from the plant.

-After extracting the seeds from the berries, you can follow the steps below to propagate the English Ivy.
+After extracting the seeds from the berries, follow the steps to grow English Ivy from seeds.

 Step 1: Prepare the Seed

-English Ivy seeds should be kept in the Ziploc bag with a handful of moist sand in the refrigerator for 60 days, replicating the plant’s natural cycle.
+- Keep the seeds sealed tight in a zip-lock bag with a handful of moist sand in the refrigerator for 30-60 days at 4-5°C.

-Check them occasionally and add a few drops of water if the soil is too dry.
+- Add a few drops of water if the sand is too dry.